Im-Josepaul/Fazer/README.md

 prevents a theft.

 Phazer is a software which supports Operating systems such as mac or Linux.
-It comprises of high level programming languages such as Python 3.3+ or Python 2.7.THANK YOU
+It comprises of high level programming languages such as Python 3.3+ or Python 2.7.